Slideshow: Best of Spain, Day by Day

 • Day 6: Historic Toledo

 It's a short bus ride to Spain's old capital city of Toledo (and back in time about 500 years).
-We'll take a morning walking tour that includes Toledo's magnificent cathedral, the medieval Tránsito Synagogue, and El Greco's The Burial of the Count of Orgaz at the Santo Tomé Chapel.
+We'll take a morning walking tour that includes Toledo's magnificent cathedral, the medieval Tránsito Synagogue, and El Greco's Burial of the Count of Orgaz at the Santo Tomé Chapel.
 This afternoon and evening, you'll have plenty of free time to enjoy the winding streets and varied sights.

 • Windmills in Consuegra, Spain